The Gloucester House SEND provision:

 Our SEND Special educational needs and disabilities policy gives more detail about our day to day procedures.

-What kinds of SEN/D does Gloucester House work with?
+Which types of SEND does Gloucester House work with?

 For over 50 years Gloucester House has pioneered therapeutic educational work with children.
-We are a very small school working with up to 21 children aged between 5-14 (Ks 1, 2 & 3).
-All of our children have some form of emotional, social and mental health difficulties, many have other SEN/Ds in addition to this, including social and communication difficulties, specific learning difficulties, moderate learning difficulties and mild sensory impairments.
+We are a small school, comprised of three class groups, working with up to 21 children aged between 5-14 through Keystages 1, 2 & 3.
+All of our children have some form of SEMH (Social, Emotional and Mental Health) difficulties and many have additional Special Educational Needs; including social and communication challenges and specific/moderate learning difficulties and mild sensory impairments.
 Visit our how we work page for more information on our school.

 - where to go for advice and guidance on SEN and disability matters

 You also can find additional information about SEND and support available to parents/carers through Parent Partnership.

 Parent Partnership is an organisation funded by the Local Authority but is totally independent in terms of giving advice.
 You will find information about your local Parent Partnership on their website:

 The council for disabled children – provides links and contact details for all Parent Partnerships in each county / borough across the country.